The Private Equity Review: Germany

 - abolition of the flat tax regime on interest income through the establishment of a functioning automatic exchange of information;

-- new initiatives should be developed together with France to adapt to the changes and challenges arising at an international level, including those involving the US;
+- new initiatives should be developed together with France to adapt to the changes and challenges arising at an international level, including those involving the United States;

 - support for a common tax base and for the introduction of minimum business tax rates at a European level;

-- d amendment of the Foreign Tax Act to meet modern demands;
+- amendment of the Foreign Tax Act to meet modern demands;

 - introduction of a financial transaction tax at a European level;